dmbates/NlmeData.jl/docs/src/index.md

 ```
 the response is `travel` and the grouping factor is `rail`.

+!!! note "Caching of datasets"
+    The data sets are cached in `NlmeData.nlmecache` when first read, and retrieved from the cache if already present.
+    Thus, the second and subsequent calls to `dataset` for the same name have negligible overhead.

+    The caching is done automatically with no user action required.
+    If, for some reason, you wish to check the contents of the cache, use
+    ```@example Main
+    using NlmeData     # to be able to access the cache NlmeData.nlmecache
+    ```

 Frequently there are other covariates recorded.
-For example, in a longitudinal data set one of the covariates will represent the time of the observation.
+For example, in a longitudinal data set, one of the covariates will represent the time of the observation.
 ```@example Main
 dataset(:Orange)
 ```